nu-i-sho/Elifir/README.md

 # Elifir

-Elifir is a small library for constructing `T -> Tʹ` functions using If-Then-Else expressions provided by its methods.
+Elifir is a small library for constructing `T → Tʹ` functions using If-Then-Else expressions provided by its methods.
-It was implemented to have hands-on experience in using edge cases abilities of the C# type system.
+It was implemented to have hands-on experience using edge cases abilities of the C# type system.

-API of Elifir based on method-by-method calling (left image) with no need to use nesting (right).
+API of Elifir based on method-by-method calling (left image) with no need to pass sub-expressions as arguments (right).

 ![nesting and in line comparison](https://raw.githubusercontent.com/nu-i-sho/Elifir/refs/heads/main/readme_img/001.svg)

-This aspect was the main challenge of Elifir's realization because it required implementing a "family of types" that controlled the type state at each point of expression.
+This aspect was the main feature and challenge of Elifir's realization because it required implementing a "family of types" that controlled the type state at each point of expression.
-(For example, if you called 5 `If`s, you should close 5 `End`s, no more, and in relevant places.
-And the compiler controls this.)
+For example, if you called 5 `If`s, you should close 5 `End`s, no less, no more, in relevant places.
+And all this is under compiler control without any surprises in runtime.
 Also, the library provides some custom "covariance" that helps to avoid a list of type conflicts.

 ## Usings